DBC-Lab/An-End-to-end-Infant-Brain-Parcellation-Pipeline/README.md

 #### 1. Data preprocessing

-The testing data should contain T1w or/and aligned T2w MRIs.
-The image resolution is uniformly resampled to (1, 1, 1) mm3 with the size of (192, 192, 192), and the conduct correction of intensity inhomogeneity.
+The testing data should contain T1w or/and aligned T2w MRIs, after inhomogeneity correction.
+The image resolution is uniformly resampled to (1, 1, 1) mm3 with a size of (192, 192, 192).

 #### 2. Update testing data name and file address

 You need to change the *.json file in ```./Global_ROIs_localization_network/dataset/``` and ```./Local_ROIs_Refinement_network/dataset/``` to indicate your own testing data, and then provide the location of your dataset directory by using --data_dir.

-Then you can run the ```./ pipeline.csh``` command to carry out testing.
+Then run the ```./ pipeline.csh``` command for testing.